 Bruce has experience of work in the public, private, academic and charity sectors.
 He has been involved in bringing different sectors and professions together to address environment-related topics for the last eight years.
 Prior to setting up the Network as a Charitable Incorporated Organisation, Bruce was employed by the Centre for Ecology and Hydrology.
 He has also worked in local authority, in consultancy, in academia, and in the non-profit sector.
 Before commencing post-graduate studies in environmental science, Bruce trained as a landscape architect.

-The Administrator and Support Officer is at the hub of the Network - organising events, dealing with enquiries from members and others.
+The Communications and Project Manager is at the hub of the Network - promoting its events and activities, carrying out project work and dealing with enquiries from members and others.

 Claire has worked in research, fundraising and communications for charities and the public sector for over 20 years.
 She has a lifelong interest in how the natural environment benefits people.
 She studied biology at university, followed by a Master’s degree in Environmental Management.
 After several years of research and administration at the British Trust for Ornithology she followed an interest in overseas development as a fundraiser for Save the Children.
 She then returned to work on UK environmental affairs and was responsible for many years for a wide range of communications for a small public body which conserves and promotes the protected landscapes of the Chilterns Area of Outstanding Natural Beauty.